chandana38/RISCVerse/README.md

 Functional verification was conducted using module-specific testbenches for each pipeline stage, ensuring the correct operation of individual modules and their interactions.
 As of now, only a single core has been developed.
 Future plans include expanding functionality by adding M, F, and A extensions, and transitioning to a multicore design.
 Currently, thorough testing of R and I type instructions has been completed using Verilog testbenches in the Xilinx environment, with waveform analysis verified to validate their functionality.

+Here's a plot showing the result of the operations: add, sub, sll, xor, srl, or, and

 ![image](output.jpeg)

 Conclusion: